List of WWE personnel: NXT

-The NXT brand is for wrestlers in an advanced stage in their training in the developmental system, who are prepping for a potential call up to the main roster.

-Note - WWE (particularly NXT) has a partnership with Total Nonstop Action Wrestling (TNA).
-As a result, TNA wrestlers may periodically appear on NXT programming, and vice versa.
+The NXT brand is for wrestlers in an advanced stage in their training in WWE's developmental system, who are prepping for a potential call up to the main roster.
+WWE (in particular NXT) has partnerships with U.S. promotion Total Nonstop Action Wrestling (TNA), and the Japan based Pro Wrestling Noah (NOAH).
+As a result of these partnerships, TNA and NOAH wrestlers periodically appear on NXT programming and vice versa.